 For the Topping

-- Mixed Seeds: I use a combination of sesame, sunflower and poppy seeds, but you can use whichever seeds you desire.
+- Mixed Seeds: We use a combination of sesame, sunflower and poppy seeds, but you can use whichever seeds you desire.

 This salad is incredibly quick and simple, dressing and all.
 Here’s how to put it all together!